philthephatman/awesome-hacking-lists/hackwith.md

 ## Bro

-- [bro](https://github.com/bro/bro) - Bro is a powerful network analysis framework that is much different from the typical IDS you may know.
+- [zeek](https://github.com/zeek/zeek) - Zeek is a powerful network analysis framework that is much different from the typical IDS you may know.

 ## C